nvda-es/devguides_translation/original_docs/spladdoninternals.md

 4. The retriever then creates an internal SysListView32 control used as a place holder to store column text, then asks Windows to tell the process where the column text lives to reveal the column text for the specified column (first calls WriteProcessMemory, sens a message via user32.dll's SendMessage to retrieve text length, then uses ReadProcessMemory to retrieve the actual column text if there is something to read).
 Once the column text is revealed, the retriever stores the text inside the text buffer (ctypes.create_unicode_buffer, allocated to store the resulting text).
 5. Lastly, the retriever frees resources (VirtualFreeEx) and returns the just retrieved column text, which can be used by routines requesting this.

+In 2018, this was simplified by use of SysListView32 routines directly.

 ### Column retrieval and navigation routines: from hesitation to a cornerstone

 Column content retrieval routine has become one of the cornerstones of the Studio add-on.
-In addition to Track Dial, seven other routines uses it: Column Search, track place marker, column announcement order, Track Columns Explorer, vertical column navigation, playlist snapshots and Track Tool app module.
-Let's find out how seven of these work in more detail (playlist snapshots is described under SPL Assistant section, as it deserves a section of its own).
+In addition to Track Dial, nine other routines uses it: Column Search, track place marker, column announcement order, Track Columns Explorer, vertical column navigation, playlist snapshots, playlist transcripts, Creator and Track Tool app modules.
+Let's find out how seven of these work in more detail (playlist snapshots and transcripts are described under SPL Assistant section, as they deserve sections of their own).

 #### Track Dial: Navigating columns in track items